xomicloud/xomi/README.md

 - `account()`

 Again there is only one function.
-It provides a user's details in return for their identity token.
+It provides a user's details in exchange for their identity token.

 * The `account` function takes `configuration`, `identityToken` and `callback` arguments:

 ```
 const { account } = require("@xomicloud/xomi");

+const configuration = require("./configuration");

 account(configuration, identityToken, (error, account) => {
   if (error) {